yazi-rs/yazi-rs.github.io/docs/tips.md

 ## Copy selected files to the system clipboard while yanking

-Yazi allows multiple commands to be bound to a single key, so you can set `y` to not only do the `yank` but also run a shell script:
+Yazi allows multiple commands to be bound to a single key, so you can set <kbd>y</kbd> to not only do the `yank` but also run a shell script:

 ```toml
 [[manager.prepend_keymap]]